Welcome to the Smithdown Litfest

 The Litfest was founded by local resident Ian Skillicorn, who owns and runs Wyndham Books, the publisher of bestsellers including Hardacre by CL Skelton, which inspired the Channel 5 period drama The Hardacres.
 Ian’s family connections to the Smithdown Road area go back multiple generations, to the 1800s.
 The Litfest is organised through a not-for-profit community interest company called Great Ideas Unlimited (Company No. 07185399).

-The Smithdown Litfest 2024 was supported by the Research Institute for Literature and Cultural History, Faculty of Arts, Professional and Social Studies at Liverpool John Moores University, and is supported by The Granada Foundation.
+The Smithdown Litfest 2025 was supported by the Research Institute for Literature and Cultural History, Faculty of Arts, Professional and Social Studies at Liverpool John Moores University, and Liverpool City Council through Local Neighbourhood Funding courtesy of Councillor Martyn Madeley.

 Some links of interest: